openstack/tempest/doc/source/configuration.rst

  #. image_ref_alt

 Both options are expecting an image id (not name) from nova.
-The *image_ref* option is what what will be used for booting the majority of servers in tempest.
+The *image_ref* option is what will be used for booting the majority of servers in tempest.
 *image_ref_alt* is used for tests that require 2 images such as rebuild.
 If 2 images are not available you can set both options to the same image_ref and those tests will be skipped.